Exploring the gravity sector of emergent higher-spin gravity: effective action and a solution: Matrix model and cosmological spacetime solution

 thereby defining the cosmic time variable $\eta$.
-Here, $R$ is related to the mass parameter in the matrix model e.o.m.~\eqref{eom-YM} by $(mR)^{2}=3$.
-The space-like 3-hyperboloids $H^3$ defined by $\eta=const$ will be recognized below as equal-time slices of a $k=-1$ FLRW space-time.
-The $x^\mu$ transform as a vector of $SO(3,1)$, which should be seen as isometry group of the space-like $H^3$ rather than as (local) Lorentz group.
+This describes (a double cover\footnote{The two sheets of $\cM^{3,1}$ describe the universe before and after the Big Bounce.
+We will only consider the late-time era, where the global structure is irrelevant.} of) the segment of $\R^{3,1}$.
+The equations of motion~\eqref{eom-YM} relate $R$ to the mass parameter in the matrix model by $(mR)^{2}=3$.
+The space-like 3-hyperboloids $H^3$ defined by $\eta=const$ will be recognized as equal-time slices of a $k=-1$ FLRW space-time.
+The $x^\mu$ transform as a vector of $SO(3,1)$, which should be seen as isometry group of the space-like $H^3$.